w3f/General-Grants-Program/grants/speculative/aPois.md

   * Node cluster scaling support
   * Updating of node versions
   * Secure communications
-  * Documentation for points above
+  * Documentation for the points above

 * **Milestone 3 - Validation and Measurement**
   * Testing and refactoring